Learning to care for ourselves isn’t easy, especially if we have spent years abusing our body with disordered eating.

 Solution: First, forgive yourself.
 Show yourself the compassion you would show to a sick friend.
 Be loving, kind, and gentle.
 Hold your hand and get right back on track.
 Do something that nurtures yourself without food.

 It might be worth making a list of your triggers and some solutions so that you are prepared for these eventualities.
-Most of all, give yourself a break and know that if you take care of you you’re less likely to engage in disordered eating.
+Most of all, give yourself a break.
+Know that if you take care of yourself, you’re less likely to engage in disordered eating.